This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Best time of the day to visit Jatiluwih

 As with most attractions in Bali, the best time of the day to visit Jatiluwih is early in the morning.
 Due to its east-facing position, you’ll be able to enjoy a beautiful sunrise and see the rice and palm trees sparkle in the golden light.
-And on some mornings you might be lucky enough to have some fog rise from the terraces, you know the kind that looks oh-so-good in photos.

 You’ll find the temperatures up here in the Batukaru mountains to be much cooler, it’s the perfect place to escape the crowds and heat of south Bali.
 We only met a few locals when we were there for sunrise and got to have breakfast in peace and quiet as the only guests in the restaurant.